Phil McGraw

 McGraw rose to fame with appearances on The Oprah Winfrey Show in the late 1990s.
-Oprah Winfrey then helped McGraw launch his own program, Dr. Phil, in September 2002.
-The show is formatted as an advice show.
+Oprah Winfrey then helped McGraw launch his own advice show, Dr. Phil, in September 2002.

 Early life and education

-McGraw was born in Vinita, Oklahoma, on September 1, 1950, the son of Joseph J. McGraw Jr. and his wife, Anne Geraldine "Jerry" (née Stevens).
+Phillip Calvin McGraw was born in Vinita, Oklahoma, on September 1, 1950, the son of Joseph J. McGraw Jr. (1924–1993) and his wife Anne Geraldine "Jerry" (née Stevens; 1924–2011).
 He grew up with two older sisters, Deana and Donna, and younger sister Brenda in the oilfields of North Texas where his father was an equipment supplier.
 At age 13, he worked at an A&W Root Beer stand and a local chain called Pizza Planet in Oklahoma City.

-McGraw moved to Kansas with his father as his father pursued his lifelong goal of becoming a psychologist.
-There he attended Shawnee Mission North High School in Overland Park, Kansas.
-He played linebacker on the high school football team and in 1968 earned a football scholarship to the University of Tulsa, where he played middle linebacker under coach Glenn Dobbs.
-He later transferred to Midwestern State University in Wichita Falls, Texas.
+McGraw moved to Kansas with his father, who pursued his lifelong goal of becoming a psychologist.
+There, Phil attended Shawnee Mission North High School in Overland Park, Kansas.
+He played linebacker on the high school football team and, in 1968, earned a football scholarship to the University of Tulsa where he played middle linebacker under coach Glenn Dobbs.

-McGraw graduated in 1975 from Midwestern State University with a B.A. in psychology.
-He went on to earn an M.A. in experimental psychology in 1976, and a Ph.D. degree in clinical psychology in 1979 at North Texas State University (now the University of North Texas), where his dissertation was titled "Rheumatoid Arthritis: A Psychological Intervention."
+He later transferred to Midwestern State University in Wichita Falls, Texas, where he graduated in 1975 with a B.A. in psychology.
+He went on to earn an M.A. in experimental psychology in 1976 and a Ph.D. in clinical psychology in 1979, both at North Texas State University (now the University of North Texas), where his dissertation was titled "Rheumatoid Arthritis: A Psychological Intervention."
 He did a year of post-doctoral training in forensic psychology at the Wilmington Institute.
 McGraw's doctoral advisor was Frank Lawlis, who later became the primary contributing psychologist for the Dr. Phil television show.

 Early career

 After obtaining his doctorate, McGraw rejoined his father in Wichita Falls, Texas, where the elder McGraw had established his private psychology practice.

 In 1985, McGraw and his father partnered with Thelma Box, a Texas businesswoman, in presenting "Pathways" self-help seminars.
-Six years after joining Box, in October 1991 McGraw sold his share in the company for $325,000.
+In October 1991, six years after joining Box, the younger McGraw sold his share in the company for $325,000.

-In 1990, McGraw co-founded Courtroom Sciences, Inc. (CSI) with lawyer Gary Dobbs.
-CSI is a trial consulting firm which provides services in US litigation psychology, jury selection, trial consulting, witness training, and depositions.
-CSI has advised top trial lawyers, every major airline in the world, and dozens of Fortune 500 companies.
+In 1990, McGraw co-founded Courtroom Sciences, Inc. (CSI), a trial consulting firm, with lawyer Gary Dobbs.
+CSI would perform "dry runs" of court cases in simulated courtrooms, and McGraw would offer advice about what parts of the lawyer's case worked and what parts did not.
 McGraw is no longer an officer or director of the company.
 The TV show Bull is based on McGraw's experience as a trial consultant, and he is credited as one of the creators of the series.
 McGraw began working with Oprah Winfrey through CSI.